rbpatt2019/ToDonePy/README.rst

         to doing -s rank -n 3

+If you have fewer tasks than ``number``, the command prints a friendly reminder of that fact!

-Sometimes, however, you might want to correct an error, change a priority, or in some way edit yout ``TODO.tsv``.
+Sometimes, you might want to correct an error, change a priority, or in some way edit yout ``TODO.tsv``.
 In these cases, you can call ``to doing`` in editor mode:

 .. code:: sh